University Royal Naval Unit: Ranks

-During their first year, URNU students wear URNU tabs on their shoulders and are Acting Officer Cadets (A/OC).
-On completion of their first year they receive a white officer cadet tab in addition to the URNU slide and are referred to as substantive Officer Cadets (OC).
-On completion of their second year students will wear Midshipman rank slides in addition to URNU tabs and are referred to as Acting Midshipmen (A/Mid).
+URNU cadets work through training logs and receive training task books on joining their unit.
+With certain levels of completeness of this task book corresponding to respective URNU ranks and pay.

-URNU OCs work through training logs and receive training credits (formerly task books) but these no longer correspond to the URNU ranks, which are promoted based on a minimum time spent attending training per year.
+Upon joining the unit, URNU students wear URNU tabs on their uniform and are referred to as ‘Cadet’.
+On completion of the first section of their task book, cadets will receive a white officer cadet tab in addition to the URNU slide, however are still referred to as ‘Cadet’.
+Only on completion of their task book will students will receive the rank of Acting Midshipman (A/Mid) and be able to wear midshipman slides in addition to URNU tabs, and then be referred to as Acting Midshipmen (A/Mid).

-To achieve the substansive rank of Midshipman the URNU OC must pass out of BRNC via the reserve or regular courses.
+To achieve the substantive rank of Midshipman the URNU cadets must pass out of BRNC via the reserve or regular courses - such as the Accelerated Officers Programme.

 Committee

-Each URNU has a senior midshipman (SMid) and deputy senior midshipman (DSMid) (known as the Vice-President or 'VP' in URNU Glasgow due to their role as mess vice-president) supported by a committee, made up of various roles, which differ according to unit but will generally include a treasurer and sports and adventurous training officers alongside other roles.
+Each URNU has a senior midshipman (SMid) and deputy senior midshipman (DSMid) (Sometimes referred to as the Vice-President 'VP’ due to their role as the Mess vice-president) supported by a committee, made up of various roles, which differ according to unit but will generally include a treasurer and sports and adventurous training officers alongside other roles.

-This committee will take a leading role in programme planning and assist in the running of the unit.
+This committee will take a leading role in programme planning and assist in the running of the unit each academic year.

 Training and unit life

 Training focuses on leadership, navigation and seamanship, and this is put into practice during sea weekends, and longer deployments during the summer and Easter vacations.
 Drill nights also often include lessons on wider navy knowledge, drill practice, and visits from serving personnel and affiliated units as well as practical leadership tasks and team building.
 Units also frequently undertake visits to affiliated units and local training establishments to experience military life first hand.

 There is also a significant and important social element to URNU life from formal mess dinners including the main naval formal event of the year, Trafalgar Night, to informal socialising in the unit's mess which contribute to unit integration and may be coordinated by a dedicated social secretary.
-Additionally, Scottish URNUs hold an annual Burns night dinner.
+Additionally, Scottish and Northern Irish URNUs hold an annual Burns night dinner.

 There are sporting activities held within the URNU units, informal contests between the units and an annual sports weekend in Portsmouth between all units.